ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 Supported by: Plane (not Copter or Rover).

-Begin loiter at the specified Latitude and Longitude.
-If Lat=Lon=0, then loiter at the current position.
-Don't consider the navigation command complete (don't leave loiter) until the altitude has been reached.
-Additionally, if the Heading Required parameter is non-zero the aircraft will not leave the loiter until heading toward the next waypoint.
+Loiter while climbing/descending to an altitude

 [site wiki="plane" heading="off"]

 Plane
 ~~~~~

-This command enables auto-tuning on Plane.
+Begin loiter at the specified Latitude and Longitude.
+If Lat=Lon=0, then
+loiter at the current position.
+Don't consider the navigation command
+complete (don't leave loiter) until the altitude has been reached.
+Additionally, if the Heading Required parameter is non-zero the aircraft
+will not leave the loiter until heading toward the next waypoint.

 **Command parameters**